jae1e/ros-multi-velodyne/README.md

 #### [test_script/run_test.launch](test_script/run_test.launch)
 A launch file launching two 'cloud_nodelet.launch' files to receive messages from two Velodyne sensors and 'cloud_listener.launch' file to manipulate point clouds.
-* Important: You have to use a different port number for each Velodyne sensor.
+* Important: You have to assign a different port number to each Velodyne sensor.